 In 2005, the League urged support in Congress for creation of the Affordable Housing Fund, a long overdue step toward addressing the housing crisis that confronts very low- and extremely low-income families.
 It also urged House members to protect activities of the nonprofit groups providing the bulk of housing services for our poorest communities.

 The foremothers of the women’s movement, in their 1848 Conventions at Seneca Falls and Rochester, New York, rooted the movement in a demand for women’s equality before the law.
 The right to vote came to be seen as the key that would unlock the door to the others.
-This vision sustained the National American Woman Suffrage Association, forerunner of the League.
+This vision sustained the National American Woman Suffrage Association (NAWSA), the forerunner of the League.

 When the 19th Amendment was passed in 1920, suffrage leaders divided on strategy.
 Some founded the National Woman’s Party, which sponsored the first ERA, introduced in Congress in 1923.
 Others—the founders of the League among them—decided not to push for an ERA.
 It’s hard for League members now to imagine the time in which the League actually opposed the ERA.
 It wasn’t for lack of concern for women’s rights.
 The League’s record on that point speaks for itself.
 Rather, it was a problem in priorities.
 At the League’s 1921 Convention delegates decided that an ERA might adversely affect new and hard-won state labor legislation, which offered some protection to tens of thousands of women working in nonunionized, unskilled jobs.